 Best Tips on How to Stay Cool On Summer Camping

 Summer is probably the best season for outdoor adventure.
-School's out for the year, the weather is fine, and you can generally figure out how to get away from work.
-It's the ideal chance to pile stuff in your car, hit the road, and break into nature.
+School is out for the year, the weather is fine, and you can generally figure out how to get away from work.
+It's the ideal time to pile stuff in your car, hit the road, and get lost in nature.

 Choosing the best spot.